BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/3-SIMPLEX-NOTATION.md

 ## A container containing a symmetrically encrypted message.

 The subject is just an `EncryptedMessage`.
-Because this `EncryptedMessage` is the `subject` of a `Simplex`, we do know that its plaintext MUST be CBOR.
-This CBOR plaintext may be a leaf or another `Simplex` with more layers of assertions possibly  including signatures, but the receiver will have to decrypt it to find out.
+Because this `EncryptedMessage` is the `subject` of an `Envelope`, we do know that its plaintext MUST be CBOR.
+This CBOR plaintext may be a leaf or another `Envelope` with more layers of assertions possibly  including signatures, but the receiver will have to decrypt it to find out.

 ```
 EncryptedMessage